SeverTopan/AdjSim/README.md

  1. The first is the computation involved in agent interaction through ability casting and timestep iteration.
  2. The second is a translation module.
 The aim is to be able to write simulation scripts in a simple language (see sampleScript for a rough example) and have AdjSim translate it into the class structures it needs internally.
- 3. The third core element is a simple graphical representation of the simulation script.
+ 3. A simple graphical representation of the simulation as it unfolds.
+ 4. Tools to analyze the simulation results after completion.
- 4. The final core functionality is the decision making module for simulation agents.
+ 5. The final core functionality is the decision making module for simulation agents.
 Agents will be able to choose which abilities to cast when.
 I am currently considering doing this with a genetic algorithm, testing possible ability combinations at each timestep and performing the one that maximizes the desires of each agent.

 Currently Implemented Features:
  - Core functionality - agent interaction through ability casting, timestep iterations
- - Core functionality - Graphical representation using PyQt4
+ - Core functionality - graphical representation using PyQt4
+ - Core functionality - post-simulation analysis tools

 Planned Features:
  - Improvement of agent interaction to reflect the framework structure listed below better.